allankkoech/IEEE_KU-beginning-cpp/Workshop1/README.md

 - Press the play button.
 - Happy Coding!

+# Practice Problems
+1. Prompt user to input 2 numbers, save them in variables x,y.
+Display to the user the sum, multiplication, division, subtraction and remainder values.
+2. Prompt user for their name and respond with a personalized greeting, like 'Hello, John'.
+3. Advanced: How can you mitigate users entering letters when you want numbers?

 # Remember
 Practise makes perfect, try many times to solidify your knowlwdge.
 Even the masters were once students.